informalsystems/vdd/fastsync/fastsync.md

 #### Two Kinds of Termination

 We do not assume that there is a correct full node in *peerIDs*.
-Under this assumption we cannot guarantee the combination of the properties [FS-Seq-Live] and
+Under this assumption no protocol can guarantee the combination of the properties [FS-Seq-Live] and
 [FS-Seq-Term] and [FS-Seq-Term-SYNC] described in the sequential specification above.
-Thus, in the (unreliable) distributed setting, we consider two kinds of termination (successful and failure) and we will specify below under what (favorable) conditions we can ensure to terminate successfully, and satisfy the requirements of the sequential problem statement:
+Thus, in the (unreliable) distributed setting, we consider two kinds of termination (successful and failure) and we will specify below under what (favorable) conditions *Fastsync* ensures to terminate successfully, and satisfy the requirements of the sequential problem statement: